 Direct Dial: (703) 993-8086

 Devlin Hartline is Assistant Director at the Center for the Protection of Intellectual Property (CPIP) and Adjunct Professor at Antonin Scalia Law School, George Mason University, in Arlington, Virginia.
 As Assistant Director, Devlin leads CPIP’s communications and academic advocacy efforts, working closely with CPIP scholars to publicize and promote rigorous research on the law, economics, and history of intellectual property.
-Devlin’s research agenda spans a broad spectrum of doctrinal and political issues in patent and copyright law, with particular focus on the equitable titles, rights, and remedies of patent and copyright owners.
-Devlin teaches intellectual property law, including patent law, at Scalia Law.
+Devlin’s research agenda spans a broad spectrum of doctrinal and political issues in intellectual property law, with particular focus on the equitable titles and rights of copyright and patent owners.
+Devlin teaches intellectual property law, including copyright law and patent law, at Scalia Law.

 Devlin holds a J.D., cum laude, from Loyola University New Orleans College of Law and an LL.M. with concentrations in intellectual property and constitutional law from Tulane University Law School in New Orleans, Louisiana.
-Devlin also holds a B.A. in mathematics from the University of Colorado at Boulder, and he maintains a personal intellectual property law blog at lawtheories.com.
+Devlin also holds a B.A. in mathematics from the University of Colorado at Boulder.